kongware/ftor/README.md

 ### Multi-Argument Functions

 As usual, you can define multi-argument functions.
-Please note that arguments are not enclosed by parentheses in the type signature:
+Please note that arguments are not enclosed by parentheses in type signatures:

 ```Javascript
 const add = Fun(